Conor McGregor: 2025 Irish presidential run and White House visit

 The chief executive of the Dublin Rape Crisis Centre, Rachel Morrogh, said the meeting between McGregor and Trump was shocking since a jury had recently found that McGregor had committed rape.
 Human rights lawyer and former head of the Rape Crisis Centre, Noeline Blackwell, said "The other thing that occurred to me, though, was the enormous sense of entitlement that Mr McGregor seems to feel.
 I was thinking of Nikita Hand with judgment of her peers in the jury that Mr McGregor was civilly liable for the sexual assault on her, and just thinking that that's the reality for an awful lot of people who are victims of sexual abuse – that even after a court judgment, even after hearing the level of hurt and harm that Nikita Hand suffered, that she and others like her have to, in some ways, put up with the reality that in the community sometimes the message just isn't getting through to those who are actually found by court of law to be liable along the way."
-Referring to Trump and McGregor, Ruth Coppinger TD said in Dáil Éireann, "two rapists met each other in the White House".
-During the meeting, Trump described McGregor as "inspiring" and "fantastic".
+Ruth Coppinger said in Dáil Éireann, that it was a meeting of two rapists.

 In an April poll by the Sunday Independent, 7% of those polled said they would vote for McGregor in a presidential election, while 90% said they would not.
 69% of respondents said they would be less likely to vote for a TD or councillor if they nominated McGregor to run.
 78% said Donald Trump disrespected Ireland by inviting McGregor to the White House.

-On August 4, 2025, McGregor launched an online petition, hoping to generate enough public support to pressure a change in the current electoral rules.
-His petition is aimed to circumvent the Irish constitution and allow for a direct popular vote on who can appear on the ballot.
+On 4 August 2025, McGregor launched an online petition, hoping to generate enough public support to pressure a change in the current electoral rules, which would have required an amendment by referendum to the Constitution of Ireland.
+His petition was aimed to circumvent the Irish constitution and allow for a direct popular vote on who can appear on the ballot.
 Under Ireland's constitution, a presidential candidate must be nominated by least 20 members of the Oireachtas, or by four local authorities.

-On September 15, 2025, McGregor announced that he was withdrawing from the presidential race after "careful consideration."
+On 15 September 2025, McGregor announced that he was withdrawing from the presidential race.